We recently met with Health Minister Zubir Ahmed and MP Jessica Toale to discuss the aims of our campaign.

 We also discussed lots of the issues that you have raised, including infertility, costs associated with fertility treatment and private treatment, feelings of guilt, gaslighting, medical misogyny, impact on life, mental health, relationships, screening and the issue relating to obtaining medical records.

-Following the meeting, they issued the following statement.
+Following the meeting, they issues the following statement.
 Dr Zubir Ahmed, Health Innovation and Safety Minister said:

 "I want to thank Susannah Martin and fellow campaigners for their remarkable courage in shedding light on the significant and lasting harm caused by DES.